Value Proposition Definition

-At face value Value Propositions can seem relatively straightforward; yet I’d suggest that this is why in practice they’re often not paid the due attention that they require.
-In reality, building a meaningful Value Proposition entails structured analysis, focused thinking, and an ongoing commitment to testing, iterating, and honing.
-As a starting point, finding an effective Value Proposition definition is not easy - there are numerous formulas and methodologies available for developing a ‘Value Proposition’, yet most only focus on certain aspects and dimensions, failing to give a complete view of how the organization derives and realizes the value that it generates.
+At face value a Value Proposition can seem relatively straightforward; yet I’d suggest that this is why in practice they’re often not paid the due attention they require.
+In reality, building an impactful and motivating Value Proposition entails structured analysis, focused thinking, and an ongoing commitment to testing, iterating, and honing.
+As a starting point, finding an effective Value Proposition definition is not easy - there are numerous formulas and methodologies available for developing a ‘Value Proposition’, yet most only focus on certain aspects and dimensions, failing to give a complete view of how the organisation derives and realises the value that it generates.
 This therefore limits the application and usefulness of the exercise.

-To be clear upfront, a Value Proposition is not simply a description of your company or product; it is not a mission statement or elevator pitch; it is not a marketing message or advertising slogan - although it guides all of these, and much, much more.
+To be clear upfront, a Value Proposition is not simply a description of your company or product; it's not a mission statement or elevator pitch; it's not a marketing message or advertising slogan - although it guides all of these, and much, much more.
 My Value Proposition definition is as follows:

-The Value Proposition articulates the promise of the overall experience and resulting benefits that a specific customer audience can realize from the utilization or consumption of a product, service or solution.
+The Value Proposition articulates the promise of the overall experience and resulting benefits that a specific customer audience can realise from the utilisation or consumption of a product, service or solution.